cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 The **Defaults** tab screen defines the default services and provider, and optionally a cluster wide image type or hardware type, to use when a cluster is initially created.
 The provider, hardware type, and image type can be selected from the drop down menu among those defined in their corresponding sections.
 The 'Config' field allows the admin to specify cluster configuration as JSON-formatted input.
-Generally, all service configuration setting should go in this section.
+Generally, all service configuration settings should go in this section.
 Configuration is consumed as is, except for some macros which allow you to reference other nodes in the cluster (for more information, see :doc:`Macros </guide/admin/macros>`).